 Roswell, New Mexico: place of the ever controversial crash of a UFO.
 Remember how Torben had us out searching for Bigfoot, well; it’s along those same lines….or so I thought.
 I can’t even begin to condense the amount of information on the alleged UFO crash that has been accumulated, so I won’t even try.
 But I will say this: A LOT of high ranking military and government officials have independently sworn to have witnessed or been privy to information relating to the confiscating of the crash material and transportation of evidence.
 You all know I am the skeptic’s skeptic.
 It takes an unbelievable amount of evidence to convince me of anything.
 But here’s the real question I pose to all of you: If life exists on this planet is it not possible that in the scheme of the whole UNIVERSE that life may also exist elsewhere?
 Even I can’t prove it false.
 Do your own research, make your own opinions.
 All I’m saying is…anything is possible.
 Oh, and the Governor of New Mexico just attended the opening of a new space station in southern New Mexico-the first U.S. station planned to send civilians into outer space…(for the small fee of $200,000.00 you too can fly to the stars!).
 Coincidental?

-We also hiked a mile into the earth in southern New Mexico.
-Carlsbad Caverns is arguably the BIGGEST and most impressive cave system we have seen yet (and I’m pretty sure we’ve seen a most of them).
-It was absolutely incredible.
-If you want to see the inside of a cave but have a fear about being enclosed in a small space, worry not my friends, you can fit about three football fields in there.
-Oh, and they have an elevator (which we learned about after our hike down).
-And, it had wheelchair friendly paths :) Texas was a preplanned destination for Torben to attend a conference so we hauled ass to San Antonio for a week.
+Texas was a preplanned destination for Torben to attend a conference so we hauled ass to San Antonio for a week.
 The company was delightful; Torben’s speech went well and as it turns out San Antonio has a pretty cool river walk district.
 Oh yea, and there is also this little thing called the Alamo.
 I hope most of you have a better history background than yours truly.
 (Who’s surprised that I couldn’t for the life of me recall what happened at the Alamo?)
 Well, they died.
 That’s about the gist of it.
 Frontiersmen fought for land, and lost, but they did so valiantly so the landmark is a tribute to their honor.
 (See, I am a pretty good student, just don’t ask me to remember it five years from now.)
 In a rather classic noMadson moment we decided to take the dogs to a state park that was five miles away and we are totally, I mean totally, reliant upon my GPS.
 Sometimes I think there is someone on the other end of that thing laughing their ass off at what a joke it is to send us driving through ranches, rivers, and locked gates.
 Against all odds, we made it, although I think Torben’s favorite part was driving through the river.
 He felt a little like Indiana Jones.
+We also stumbled into a National Forest that was completely deserted of people.
+High in the desert mountains in the driest of dry conditions we found this waterfall and swam with joy in its basin.
+I got a little carried away and shed my bathing suit for a chance to swim au naturale.
+I love skinny dipping, it is an awesomely freeing feeling, and I indulged in this outdoor oasis.
+Torben let me have a little fun then got a little paranoid and convinced me to re-clothe.
+The next thing I knew the caretaker of the park walked around the corner with his camera, tripod and the biggest zoom lens I have ever seen.
+Great.
+If you see any nude pictures of my sailing around the internet do me a favor; photoshop the cellulite out of my thighs.

 There was an awesome river that flowed through a small town and the city made a park around it.
 People tube leisurely down the river until they get spat out through these Tube Shoots that are more like white water rafting than floating.
 Oh, excuse me, in Texas its toobing, not tubing.
 Texas is a proud state...of everything, especially Texas, but that's neither here nor there.
 Back to toobing-of course we did not have a tube, but the water was just too inviting to ignore, so I threw on old clothes I had stuffed in the back of the car and jumped right in.
 We had a blast...until I got the (not so) bright idea to go through the tube shoot.
 Why I thought that swimming through a narrow bolder laiden canal seemed like a good idea I'll never know.
 Why my husband laughed and let me is a whole nother.
 But I have a history of making ridiculous decisions forgoing my safety in favor of fun.
 Duh.
 I should just walk around with a helmet, it would probably reduce my insurance premium.
 That water was so fast and so strong that it pulled me under, flipped me over and smacked my head on a few rocks.
 Underwater things sound loud, but I swear that thud was heard around the world.
 As if that wasn't punishment enough for my stupidity the swirling waters held me under and dragged me down stream as I fought for a breath.
 I couldn't tell which way was up or where I was headed...and I only have myself to blame.
 Adventure is fun my friends, but sometimes is pays to think twice before jumping in, trust me.